Y3-S2-Project/herbie-e-commerce-microservices/README.md

-# Instructions to Install and Run a Project using Minikube, Docker Desktop, Skaffold, WSL2
+# Instructions to Install and Run this Project using Minikube, Docker Desktop, Skaffold, WSL2

 This README file provides step-by-step instructions to install and run a project using Minikube, Docker Desktop, Skaffold, and WSL2 on your local machine.